jc-bao/mujoco_mpc-fork/README.md

 python control.py
 ```

+## How to add new robot

+1. match the site name and position
+2. match the actuator, please use position control and use damping in joint rather than kv.

 ## Notes

 1. for pd position controller, try to use damping instead of kv to make the system more stable.